Minimum payments can keep you trapped in debt for 15+ years while banks profit.

 This approach reduces interest through more frequent payments (reducing average daily balances) and effectively makes an extra payment annually without feeling the pinch of a larger single payment.

-For those with good credit, transferring balances to a 0% APR promotional card can create a valuable interest-free window for aggressive debt reduction.
-However, remember to factor in balance transfer fees when calculating whether this strategy makes financial sense.
+For those with good credit, transferring balances to a 0% APR balance transfer card can create a valuable interest-free window for aggressive debt reduction.
+However, remember to factor in balance transfer fees when calculating whether this strategy makes financial sense, and ensure you pay off the balance before the intro rate ending triggers high interest charges.

-The key to success with this approach is dividing your total balance by the number of months in the promotional period and paying that fixed amount each month to ensure you eliminate the debt before the promotional rate expires.
+The key to success with this approach is creating a 0% APR payoff plan: divide your total balance by the number of months in the promotional period and pay that fixed amount each month.
+This will ensure you eliminate the debt before the promotional rate expires.

 Minimum payments are one of the most expensive traps in personal finance—designed to keep you paying interest for years while turning small purchases into massive long-term costs.
 By understanding how they work and choosing smarter repayment strategies, you can save thousands in interest and stay on track with your financial goals this year.